NiclasV/todo_javascript/README.md

 Examination Todo - Javascript

-First assignment in the Javascripot-course

 Author: Niclas Victorsson

 Frameworks: Bootstrap & SASS

+First assignment in the Javascript-course

 Saving your todos to localStorage for some actual useable functionality.